Skip to Content

 For perfect Instant Pot hard boiled eggs use the 5-5-5 method.
 The first 5 is to set the Instant Pot to 5 minutes manual pressure.

-Step 4: Next, add the cooked eggs to an ice bath for another 5 minutes.
+Step 3: Then, transfer the eggs to an ice bath in a mixing bowl for 5 minutes.

 After cooking the Instant Pot hard boiled eggs, add them to a ice bath to halt the cooking.